dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab0/README.md

 1. Go back to the window where you have the Azure Portal screen open
 2. Search for `Resource Groups` from the search bar at the top
 ![image](img/pre-requisites-azure-portal-resources.png)
 3. Click on `Resource Groups`.
-From the list of resource group select `dynatrace-azure-modernize-workshop`.
+From the list of resource group select `dynatrace-azure-grail-modernize`.
 4. Once you within the resource group, you will see all of the different types of resources we've automatically provisionined for this workshop
 ![image](img/pre-requisites-azure-portal-resources-resourcelist.png)